 In particular, our specific estimates of the tidal migration barrier rate around sun-like stars depend on our assumptions of the distribution of disk properties ($\log_{10}(\Sigma_{\rm p,0}/[{\rm g\,cm}^{-2}])~=~3~\pm~1$, $\log_{10}(\alpha)~=~-2~\pm~1$, and $\mu~=~1.85~\pm~0.55$) and of the efficiency of stellar dissipation ($\log_{10}(\langle\mathcal{D}\rangle_\omega)~=~-3.25\,~\pm~0.5$), which are free parameters in our model.
 We do have estimates for these quantities from simulations and observations, but detailed 3D magnetohydrodynamical simulations of the disk properties inside 0.1\,AU around accreting sun-like stars and of the evolution of tidal dissipation are required to validate or improve them.

-In Eqs.~\eqref{eq:Gamma_II} and \eqref{eq:dot_a}, we have adopted a conventional description of the disk torque on the planet in the type II migration regime, that is, we assume that the planet has separated the disk into an outer and an inner part with negligible flow between the two.
-Magnetic fields, however, could open up a magnetic cavity around the star, which would affect the disk torque and actually halt planet migration altogether \citep{1996Natur.380..606L,2002ApJ...574L..87K}.
-The critical distance for a cavity to form, referred to as the Alfv{\'e}n radius ($r_{\rm A}$), is determined by the equilibrium between the dynamic pressure of the disk matter and the magnetic pressure from the star's dipole field.
-For T\,Tauri stars of about $0.8\,M_\odot$ and $2.5\,R_\odot$, the resulting value of $r_{\rm A}\approx0.05$\,AU \citep{2006ApJ...645L..73R} coincides equally well with the observed hot Jupiter pile up as our theory of a tidal migration barrier.
+In Eqs.~\eqref{eq:Gamma_II} and \eqref{eq:dot_a}, we have adopted a conventional description of the disk torque on the planet in the type-II migration regime, that is, we assume that the planet has separated the disk into an outer and an inner part with negligible flow between the two.
+Magnetic fields however could open up a magnetic cavity around the star, which would affect the disk torque and actually halt planet migration altogether \citep{1996Natur.380..606L,2002ApJ...574L..87K}.
+The critical distance for a cavity to form, referred to as the Alfv{\'e}n radius ($r_{\rm A}$), is determined by the equilibrium between the dynamic pressure of the disk matter and the magnetic pressure from the dipole field of the star.
+For T\,Tauri stars of about $0.8\,M_\odot$ and $2.5\,R_\odot$, the resulting value of $r_{\rm A}\approx0.05$\,AU \citep{2006ApJ...645L..73R} coincides equally well with the observed hot-Jupiter pile up as our theory of a tidal migration barrier.
 That said, 3D magnetohydrodynamic simulations showed that the mass inflow rate (and consequently $\Sigma$) interior to $r_{\rm A}$ can be significant.
-As a consequence, planet migration might in fact not stop near $r_{\rm A}$ \citep{2006ApJ...645L..73R} and an alternative mechanism would be required, which could be the star's tidal torque as we show.
+As a consequence, planet migration might in fact not stop near $r_{\rm A}$ \citep{2006ApJ...645L..73R} and an alternative mechanism would be required, which could be the tidal torque of the star, as we show.